Reserve Your SpotUrgent Care

-Mr. Byrd has a BS in economics from Liberty University and a Master of Public Administration degree with a focus in homeland security from Pennsylvania State University.
-He is presently a doctoral candidate in health science at Nova Southeastern University.
-Aaron is a North Carolina Office of EMS certified Level 2 Paramedic Instructor, and also holds instructorships in AHA Basic Life Support, Advanced Cardiac Life Support, Prehospital Trauma Life Support, and Pediatric Advanced Life Support.
+Dr. Byrd has a BS in economics from Liberty University, a Master of Public Administration degree with a focus in homeland security from Pennsylvania State University, and a doctorate in health sciences from Nova Southeastern University.
+Dr. Byrd is a North Carolina Office of EMS certified Level 2 Paramedic Instructor, and also holds instructorships in AHA Basic Life Support, Advanced Cardiac Life Support, Prehospital Trauma Life Support, and Pediatric Advanced Life Support.

 Melanie has over 5 years experience as a clinical nurse in the emergency department setting and healthcare experience in psychiatric crisis and hospice.
 She is a Certified Nurse Educator with a MSN specializing in Nursing Education from Jacksonville University and a Certified Healthcare Simulation Educator.